Noxis-source/BG3-XP-Table-Generator/README.md

 ## P.S.

-This tool uses a simple and straightforward linear progression curve.
+This tool uses simple and straightforward progression curves.
 If you feel like you can come up with another solution, please feel free to submit a pull request.